jimlyas/bifrost/README.md

 ### Setting up `settings.gradle.kts`

-Add the `io.github.jimlyas.bifrost.settings` plugin to the setting script
+You can use `bifrost` plugin from Gradle Plugin Portal, Add the `io.github.jimlyas.bifrost.settings` plugin to the setting script

 ```kotlin
 pluginManagement {